Ctrl K

 7. [Optional] doxygen (for documentation)

-To install Champ using cmake you need to run the following commands:
+To install CHAMP using cmake you need to run the following commands:

 cmake -H. -Bbuild